Retail Food Safety Program

 - SFFD Referral Inspection Guideline/Checklist (pdf)

 - Provide proof of Food Safety Certification.
+More information about the training requirement is here.

 - Submit an application fee in the form of a check or money order made payable to the San Francisco Department of Public Health.